Is it normal for my puppy to loose teeth at 5 months?

 Being a Lhasa Apso owner you will know that small dogs live longer lives than larger dogs.
 The oldest Lhasa Apso on record lived to the ripe old age of 29 which would have made him the equivalent in human years of 134 years old.
 Lhasa Apsos in healthy conditions on average lives between 14 and 16 years old,…

-READ: What is the application of refraction of light?
+READ: What is the tone of the scene?

 How much do Lhasa Apso puppies sleep?